Sigmund Abeles

-Early life and education
+Life and career

-Born in Brooklyn, New York, Abeles grew up in Myrtle Beach, South Carolina.
-The only child of Samuel and Henrietta Abeles, he was named after his grandfather, a renowned Orthodox rabbi who immigrated to the United States from Hungary in 1901.
+Born in Brooklyn, New York, on November 6, 1934, Abeles grew up in Myrtle Beach, South Carolina.
+The only child of Samuel and Henrietta Abeles, he was named after his grandfather, a renowned Orthodox Rabbi who immigrated to the United States from Hungary in 1901.
 His father, a Hungarian Jew, was a decorated World War I veteran who used his pension to open up a retail business in Sheepshead Bay.
 His mother was of Polish-Jewish descent and worked as a librarian before her marriage.
 After his parents divorced early on in his life, he moved to Myrtle Beach with his mother where she started a new life by opening up a rooming house called Paul's Guest House on US Highway 17.
 Spending a great deal of time alone in the rooming house, Sigmund grew a fascination for how many types of people occupy the same domain which had a huge impact and direction on his artwork took.
 Sigmund Abeles received no formal art training in the public schools at Myrtle Beach.
 Searching for inspiration, Abeles found Brookgreen Gardens, an outdoor sculpture park, which provided him with a multitude of beautiful bronze and marble figures to sketch; years later, as an established artist, he had his life-sized bronze sculpture, " Kaethe, age 9" (modeled in 1968 and later cast in Bronze in 2006), placed in Brookgreen's permanent collection.
 Abeles was invited later to hold a major solo exhibition there in 2015 called "Carolina Roots".Shortly after graduating, Abeles was drafted into the army in 1957.
 He was posted to Heidelberg, Germany where he worked as a technical illustrator in a cartography workshop at the US Headquarters Army where he made charts and maps for top secret nuclear war plans.
 There he rented a house off base in nearby Neckargemünd that belonged to a sculptor.
 It was here he developed a renewed interest in creating sculptures.
 After serving two years in the army, he was discharged in Europe and spent the next year touring Italy, Greece and Israel with his then first wife, Gina Godwin.
 They raised two children, David Paul and Shoshanna Lynn upon coming back to the US.